Paroxysmal sympathetic hyperactivity: Treatment

 Various methods are used to treat PSH.
 Medications are used to end episodes or prevent their occurrence.
 Hyperbaric oxygen therapy has been explored as well.
 Other treatments have been used, but their success is measured on a case-by-case basis.
 Successful treatments with qualitative results or efficacy for wider ranges of patients have not been developed.

 Medication

-The two most common medications used in the treatment of paroxysmal sympathetic hyperactivity are morphine sulfate and beta-blockers.
+The two most common medications used in the treatment of paroxysmal sympathetic hyperactivity are morphine and beta blockers.
 Morphine is useful in helping halt episodes that have started to occur.
-Beta-blockers are helpful in preventing the occurrence of 'sympathetic storms'.
-Other drugs that have been used and have in some cases been helpful are dopamine agonists, other various opiates, benzodiazepines, clonidine, and baclofen.
+Beta blockers are helpful in preventing the occurrence of "sympathetic storms".
+Other drugs that have been used and have in some cases been helpful are dopamine agonists, other various opioids, benzodiazepines, clonidine, and baclofen.
 Chlorpromazine and haloperidol, both dopamine antagonists, in some cases have worsened PSH symptoms.
 These drugs are in use currently for treatment; exact pathways are not known and wide-range helpfulness is speculative.